filecoin-project/rust-fil-proofs/README.md

 Earlier in the design process, we considered implementing what has become the **FPS** in Go – as a wrapper around potentially multiple SNARK circuit libraries.
 We eventually decided to use [bellman](https://github.com/zkcrypto/bellman) – a library developed by Zcash, which supports efficient pedersen hashing inside of SNARKs.
 Having made that decision, it was natural and efficient to implement the entire subsystem in Rust.
 We considered the benefits (self-contained codebase, ability to rely on static typing across layers) and costs (developer ramp-up, sometimes unwieldiness of borrow-checker) as part of that larger decision and determined that the overall project benefits (in particular ability to build on Zcash’s work) outweighed the costs.

-We also considered whether the **FPS** should be implemented as a standalone binary accessed from [**`lotus`**](https://github.com/filecoin-project/lotus) either as a single-invocation CLI or as a long-running daemon process.
+We also considered whether the **FPS** should be implemented as a standalone binary accessed from Filecoin nodes either as a single-invocation CLI or as a long-running daemon process.
 Bundling the **FPS** as an FFI dependency was chosen for both the simplicity of having a Filecoin node deliverable as a single monolithic binary, and for the (perceived) relative development simplicity of the API implementation.

 If at any point it were to become clear that the FFI approach is irredeemably problematic, the option of moving to a standalone **FPS** remains.
 However, the majority of technical problems associated with calling from Go into Rust are now solved, even while allowing for a high degree of runtime configurability.
 Therefore, continuing down the same path we have already invested in, and have begun to reap rewards from, seems likely.